Winding Up & Liquidation of Companies

 The most common winding up applications we encounter involve companies facing insolvency, or an inability to pay its debts.
 However, there are various other reasons that may lead to a company winding up, such as:

-Whether you are a creditor, shareholder or an interested party, our firm can assist with commencing winding-up applications or advising on voluntary liquidations.
+Whether you’re a creditor, shareholder, or other interested party, our firm is equipped to help you initiate winding-up applications or guide you through voluntary liquidations.